aiman-al-masoud/Chatnip/static/scripts/cryptico/README.md

-Original source for the 'cryptico' codebase:
+Original source for the 'Cryptico' codebase:

 https://github.com/wwwtyro/cryptico

-This software (Cryptico) is licensed under the GPLv2 license according to the authors:
+Cryptico is licensed under the GPLv2 license according to the authors:

 ```
 /*